brunokoga/Montevideo/advanced_dir/advancedMagicItems.md

 **Requirements** : Certain requirements must be met in order for a character to create a magic item.
 These include feats, spells, and miscellaneous prerequisites such as level, alignment, and race or kind.

-A required spell may be provided by a character who has prepared the spell (or who knows the spell, in the case of a spontaneous caster), or through the use of a spell completion or spell trigger magic item or a spell-like ability that produces the desired spell effect.
+A required spell may be provided by a character who has prepared the spell (or who knows the spell, in the case of a spontaneous caster, or through the use of a spell completion or spell trigger magic item or a spell-like ability that produces the desired spell effect.
 For each day that passes in the creation process, the creator must expend one spell completion item or one charge from a spell trigger item if either of those objects is used to supply a requirement.

 It is possible for more than one character to cooperate in the creation of an item, with each participant providing one or more of the requirements.
 In some cases, cooperation may even be necessary.